siid123ck/hardhat/README.md

 on same folder, write following command:
 `npx hardhat`
 after running that command, it ask us what do we want. we see three options:
  Create a JavaScript project
  Create a TypeScript project
  Create an empty hardhat.config.js

  choose " Create an empty hardhat.config.js" using arrow down key and enter.
- We could choose JavaScript or TypeScript project if we want.
+ We also could choose JavaScript or TypeScript project if we want.

 ## Getting Started